eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v9.md

 - minimum 10%-trimmed mean held-tip loss;
 - minimum median held-tip loss.

-For every rule it reports point-estimate recovery, bootstrap lambda support, and maximum chronogram spread across supported lambdas.
+All rules use the same paired-fold bootstrap resamples, and the current rule uses the original V9 seed so that its results are reproduced exactly.
+For every rule the diagnostic reports point-estimate recovery, bootstrap lambda support, and maximum chronogram spread across supported lambdas.
 These are exploratory comparisons on cases selected from earlier failures.
 Even a passing rule must later be frozen and tested with independent simulation seeds.